What made David Lynch one of the most special creators of our time

 Read more: How Twin Peaks: Fire Walk With Me nearly killed David Lynch’s career

-Journalist Marcio Delgado tells Yahoo UK that is part of the director's appeal: "I find his films out of the Hollywood mould.
+Journalist Marcio Delgado told Yahoo UK that is part of the director's appeal: "I find his films out of the Hollywood mould.
 You never truly know where the story is going, what the characters are doing next.

 "Twin Peaks was suspenseful and emotional, for example, maybe the easier way to get to know his work for those starting now.
 David Lynch remained authentic when lot of filmmakers became very predictable over time, specifically with success, as it is easy to follow a tried and tested recipe.